rachelslurs/healthcare-dashboard/README.md

 - State should persist on page refresh

 **Use React State when:**
-- Simple tables without search
+- Tables without search
 - No sharing/bookmarking requirements
 - Temporary UI state that shouldn't be persisted
-- Faster interactions are prioritized over URL sync
+- Interactions are prioritized over URL sync

 **Current Implementation:**
 - **Patients List**: URL state via TanStack Router with Zod validation